dovecot/documentation/source/settings/core.rst

    It's better to either use :dovecot_core:ref:`ssl_client_ca_dir` setting or use a CA bundle that only contains the CAs that are actually necessary for the server operation.

+.. dovecot_core:setting:: ssl_client_ca
+   :seealso: @ssl;dovecot_core, @dovecot_ssl_configuration
+   :values: @string
+   :added: 2.4.0,3.0.0 Split out of :dovecot_core:ref:`ssl_ca` setting.

+   List of trusted SSL CA certificates.
+This is used in addition to :dovecot_core:ref:`ssl_client_ca_file` and :dovecot_core:ref:`ssl_client_ca_dir`.
+This is mainly useful to provide CAs for proxying in login processes, which run chrooted and can't access CA files outside the chroot.

 .. dovecot_core:setting:: ssl_client_cert